-After analyzing individual server-side APIs for their callability by an attacker based on per-mini-app semantics/states, we come up with six impact categories by reviewing several sources (e.g., [28, 31]) adapted to the mini-app paradigm; see Table 2 for a complete list of the APIs tested and matched with the impact categories, and their corresponding CVSS severity scores, as we determined using the CVSS calculator (Appendix A.2).
-We provide further details on these categories below; see Table 4 in Appendix for the statistics of mini-apps against each consequence.
+After analyzing individual server-side APIs for their callability by an attacker based on per-mini-app semantics/states, we come up with six impact categories by reviewing several sources (e.g., [20, 22]) adapted to the mini-app paradigm; see Table 5 for a complete list of the APIs tested and matched with the impact categories, and their corresponding CVSS severity scores, as we determined using the CVSS calculator (Appendix 5.2.4).
+We provide further details on these categories below; see Table 6 for the statistics of mini-apps against each consequence.